RamDanny/oneword/README.md

 * In addition to inbuilt Python libraries, the libraries used by the Python scripts are:
   1. Pycryptodomex -- For cryptography (https://www.pycryptodome.org/src/introduction)
   2. TinyDB -- For storage (https://tinydb.readthedocs.io/en/latest/index.html)
-  3. All-escapes -- For representing binary esscapes in text (https://pypi.org/project/all-escapes/)
+  3. All-escapes -- For representing binary escapes in text (https://pypi.org/project/all-escapes/)

 * The only thing to remember is to keep noting down the passphrase generated for every session.
 This is done for security reasons